Semidefinite optimization of the quantum relative entropy of channels: Introduction

 Next to the technical contributions in terms of executable programs, we apply our tools to general problems having the following structure:

 where $\mathcal{F}$ is a set of free channels (or free completely positive maps more generally).
-As already mentioned, given that the relative entropy (of channels) is a natural measure to distinguish quantum channels, the quantity~\eqref{eq:optimization_free_states} can be seen as the deviation of a generally non-free channel $\mathcal{N}$ from the set of free channels in a given resource theory.
+As already mentioned, given that the relative entropy of channels is a natural measure for quantifying the distinguishability of quantum channels, the quantity~\eqref{eq:optimization_free_states} can be seen as the deviation of a generally non-free channel~$\mathcal{N}$ from the set of free channels in a given resource theory.
 Related to the fact that the relative entropy of channels is a resource monotone, this optimization problem is related to the randomness required to erase the resources contained in a channel $\mathcal{N}$~\cite[Sections~VI and~VII]{liu2019resourcetheoriesquantumchannels}.

 Let us briefly recall here some prior work on algorithms for computing other kinds of channel relative entropies besides the one in~\eqref{eq:problem_statement_channel_relative}.
 In~\cite{Fang_2021}, an algorithm was given for computing the geometric R\'enyi relative entropies of channels, which approximate the Belavkin--Staszewski relative entropy of channels, and in~\cite{huang2024semidefiniteoptimizationmeasuredrelative}, an algorithm was given for computing the measured relative entropy and measured R\'enyi relative entropies of channels.
 The relative entropy of channels considered here is arguably the most prominent channel relative entropy to consider, due to its various applications mentioned in Section~\ref{sec:application_resource_theory}.
 However, we should note that one can also argue for the significance of the measured relative entropies due to the limited capabilities of present-day quantum devices, and additionally for the Belavkin--Staszewski relative entropy of channels, due to its role in providing upper bounds on optimal rates for various tasks.